AvanzaBank/astrix/README.md

 # Astrix
 Astrix is a framework designed to simplify development and maintenance of microservices.
-It is used by service providers to publish provided services, and by service consumers to bind to those services.
-Most applications do both, they provide services as well as consume other services.
+At Avanza we use Astrix to run hundereds of microservices collaborating to provide the services required by the backend for the Avanza web site and our mobile applications.

-Some of the features provided:
+Some of the features provided by Astrix are:

-- service registration and discovery
+* service registration and discovery
-- service binding
+* service binding
-- service versioning
+* service versioning
-- fault tolerance
+* fault tolerance

-Astrix is designed to support an organization where many teams develop different services and make those services available for other teams using Astrix.
-Astrix simplifies development of microservices as well as maintenance by limiting what is exposed to service consumers.
-That is, it gives the service provider full control over what is exposed, and what constitutes an internal implementation detail.

-Astrix extends the normal notion of what constitutes a microservice by allowing service-providers to build libraries on top of services.
-Such "fat clients" allow the service provider to execute domain rules on the client side, or provide a single interface for a set of services.
+The design philosophy behind Astrix aligns well with the characteristics of microservices described by James Lewis and Martin Fowler (http://martinfowler.com/articles/microservices.html).
+However it's worth pointing out where the characteristics between a microservice developed using Astrix, and other microservice approaches differ:

+* Selected centralized governance (as opposed to fully decentralized governance)
+* Transport mechanism agnostic service consumers

+# Selected centralized governance
+Microservices are a broad field and Astrix is designed to emphasize certain characteristics of microservices, whereas other characterisitcs are intentionally ignored.
+Most notably Astrix does not emphasize an organization where different microservices are developed using completely different technology stacks.
+Quite opposite Astrix assumes a standardization using the jvm as the platform for running microservices.
+But, apart from standardizing on the jvm, microservice providers are free to use a technology stack most suitable for their needs.
+Most notably each microservice could choose a data-store suitable for their needs, and a programming language of their choice, as long as it runs on the jvm and can run java code.

+At Avanza we have choosen to standardize on a single language (Java), a single application framework (GigaSpaces, which in turn is built on top of Spring), and a single service framework (Astrix).
+This is actually quite restricting compared to common view of microservices which often favor a decentralized governance.

+# Transport mechanism agnostic service consumers
+Although microservices are not by any mean tied to a given protocol, the common approach to microservices is to export "REST"-style services over http.
+This means that consumers of a service are tied to use http to access a given service, which is a severe limitation in testing scenarios.
+Service consumers using Astrix are completely decoupled from the transport mechanism used by a given service provider, which allows simple stubbing of consumed services allowing each micro service to be tested in isolation, without any special spring configuration files to stub out service dependencies.
+A typical microservice developed using Astrix can be started in-memory using the same spring configuration as in a production environment, but where the services consumed by the given application are completely stubbed out using in-memory mocks.
+The magic that allows this simple stubbing is provided by the service-registry and the dynamic service-binding mechanism provided by Astrix.

 ## Service Registry
 Service registration and discovery is done using the service registry.
 It is an application that allows service-providers to register all services they provide and by service-consumers to discover providers of given services.